HELL AND HOPE

 This connection of past and present provides a profound understanding of events and their enduring relevance.
 The again highly topical metaphor of being cautious and attentive to the «canary in the coal mine» has been invoked in the past to highlight the rising dangers of antisemitism as a harbinger of broader societal issues.
 This metaphor, rooted in the historical practice of using canaries to detect toxic gases, symbolizes how the distress serves as an early warning of impending danger.

-Beside social media there is as well an anti-colonialist curricula in schools and universities teaching literaly a world of black and white or oppressor vs oppresed.
 This reversal and distortion of reality began long before October 7, 2023.
-Today we see that all areas of humanitarian organizations (UN, Black Lives Matter, UNWRA, Amnesty, #metoo etc.), cultural establishments, educational institutions, enviromental groups, the club scene and even the LGBTQA+ community etc. have been systematically infiltrated over the past two decades, often by the BDS movement (Boycott, Divest and Sanction) or by massive investments into university fonds by some well known supporter states in the middle east to name one example.
+Today we see that all areas of humanitarian organizations (UN, UN Women, UNWRA, Black Lives Matter, Amnesty, #metoo etc.) are affected or infected.
+Additionally, cultural establishments, educational institutions, enviromental groups, the club scene and even the LGBTQA+ community etc. have been systematically infiltrated over the past two decades, often by the BDS movement (Boycott, Divest and Sanction) and by massive investments into university fonds by some well known supporter states in the middle east to name one example.
 All together is an extremly toxic mixture, resulting in a complete loss of critical thinking and denial of science, history, millenial old traditions and religious practices which finally leads to destruction of the very own free society.